hoangduytran/blender-manual/manual/editors/file_browser.rst

 Filter Settings
 ^^^^^^^^^^^^^^^

-On the right side of the file path are the filtering options.
 The toggle with the funnel icon controls whether filtering is enabled or not.
+The dropdown button next to it shows the filtering options.

 File Types
    Filters files by categories, like folders, blend-files, images, etc.